 In Prioritization 3, all eligible projects that were not selected in Prioritization 1 and 2 but are in EJCs will have their scores reset to zero.
-If the percentage of the total incentive value of eligible projects in qualified Income-Eligible communities is less than 25% of the total sub-program budget, all projects will be selected.
+If the percentage of total incentive value of eligible projects in qualified IE communities is less than 25% of the total sub-program budget, all projects will be selected.
 If the value of incentives exceeds 25%, scoring will then occur like the process indicated in Table 3.
-Note that for the Income-Eligible Community prioritization, there is no income-eligible attribute to score.
-All projects eligible for this prioritization round must meet this requirement.
-Eligible projects not in Income-Eligible communities will be held for the next selection round.
+Note that for the income-eligible community prioritization, there is no income-eligible attribute to score.
+This is because all projects eligible to be in this prioritization round must meet this requirement.
+Eligible projects that are not in IE communities will be held for the next selection round.
 For a selection within the Community Solar sub-program, this round will also take the geographic location of the projects into account.
-Projects located in a state region with a low Geographical Diversity Rank will receive additional point(s).
-The Geographical Diversity Rank is calculated for each of the six state regions (Cook County, Northeast, Northwest, West Central, East Central, and Southern).
+Projects located in a state region with a high Regional EJ Score will receive additional point(s).
+The Regional EJ Score is calculated for each of the six state regions (Cook County, Northeast, Northwest, West Central, East Central, and Southern).
+It is calculated as the percentage of all state EJC households located in that region divided by the percent of all REC incentive dollars from prior program years awarded in that region for that sub-program.
 The scores assigned for the geographic or building size attributes for the Income-Eligible Communities (Table 7) are based only on eligible projects under consideration in that round and not the total portfolio of submitted projects.
-Additionally, points will be awarded on a rising scale if, for Low-Income Distributed Generation and Non-Profit and Public Facilities projects, 51% or greater participant savings is evident.

-Like the EJC and Energy Sovereignty prioritizations, projects in the Income-Eligible Community Selection will be selected in order of greatest points to lowest until a minimum of 25% of the annual sub-program budget has been allocated.
-Projects will be sorted into groups of like scores (for example, all projects with a score of 4 will be grouped together), with all projects in the highest-scoring group being selected.
-If the total incentive value of the highest-scoring project or group of projects does not exceed 25% of the sub-program's budget, the project or group with the next highest score will be selected, and so on.
-If the total incentive value of a group brings the cumulative total of incentives awarded beyond 25% of the sub-program's budget, individual projects will be randomly selected from that scoring group until at least 25% of the annual subprogram budget is allocated, at which time the random selection of projects will stop.
-Note that the final project selected from this prioritization will still be awarded its full incentive value (provided its funding source has the funds available).
-The remaining unfunded Income-Eligible projects will be placed on an Income-Eligible Waitlist based on the project score or the random selection process, as applicable, to determine the order of the waitlist.
-The ordered waitlist will be used to determine the order in which projects would be offered additional funding in the event that selected Income-Eligible projects do not complete their contracts or are later withdrawn.
-Any remaining projects in qualified Income-Eligible communities, including those on the Income-Eligible Waitlist, will be put back into the general pool and will advance to Prioritization 4: General Selection.
-Projects from the EJC or Energy Sovereignty waitlists that are selected in Income-Eligible Community Selection (Prioritization 3) will be removed from the respective waitlist; any remaining projects on the EJC and/or Energy Sovereignty Waitlists following the Income-Eligible Community Selection will also advance to General Selection.
+Like the EJC and Energy Sovereignty prioritizations, projects in the IE community selection will be selected in order of greatest points to lowest until a minimum of 25% of the annual sub-program budget has been allocated.
+Projects will be sorted into groups of like scores (for example, all projects with a score of 4 will be grouped together), with all projects in the highest scoring group being selected.
+If the total incentive value of the highest scoring project or group of projects does not exceed 25% of the sub-program's budget, the project or group with the next highest score will be selected, and so on.
+If the total incentive value of a group brings the cumulative total of incentives awarded beyond 25% of the sub-program's budget, individual projects will be randomly selected from that scoring group until at least 25% of the annual sub-program budget is allocated, at which time the random selection of projects will stop.
+Note, the final project selected from this prioritization will still be awarded its full incentive value (provided its funding source has the funds available).
+The remaining unfunded IE projects will be placed on an IE waitlist based upon project score or the random selection process, as applicable, to determine the order of the waitlist.
+The ordered waitlist will be used to determine the order in which projects would be offered additional funding in the event that selected LI projects do not complete their contracts or are later withdrawn.
+Any remaining projects in qualified IE communities, including those on the IE waitlist, will be put back into the general pool and will advance to Prioritization 4: General Selection.
+Projects from the EJC or Energy Sovereignty waitlists that are selected in Income-eligible Community Selection (Prioritization 3) will be removed from the respective waitlist; any remaining projects on the EJC and/or Energy Sovereignty waitlists following the Income-eligible Community Selection will also advance to General Selection.

 TABLE 7.
-SCORING RUBRIC FOR INCOME-ELIGIBLE COMMUNITIES SELECTION: COMMUNITY SOLAR
+SCORING RUBRIC FOR INCOME-ELIGIBLE COMMUNITIES

+SELECTION: COMMUNITY SOLAR